 Asher Y. Shang

-On a popular level, I occasionally translate academic philosophy books into Chinese: see, most recently, Epistemic Injustice (OUP | forthcoming) and Why Some Things Should Not be For Sale (OUP | Chinese).
+On a popular level, I occasionally translate academic philosophy books into Chinese: see, most recently, Epistemic Injustice (OUP | Chinese) and Why Some Things Should Not be For Sale (OUP | Chinese).
 I also wrote an opinionated guide in Chinese to the philosophy of Derek Parfit in the Shanghai Review of Books.

 I am currently working on the following topics: risky moral decision-making, structural injustice, incomplete preferences, egalitarianism, and nonidentity.